skhan-tech/skhan-tech.github.io/_posts/2020-04-03-Classifying-The-Web.md

 A few follow-up items here for future development:

-- Business Identification: A follow-up item is to create a custom dataset that contains 100k business and non-business to train a more updated version of my model.
+- Business Identification: A follow-up item is to create a custom dataset that contains 100k businesses and non-businesses to train a more updated version of my model.
 The fetch_20newsgroups dataset is a bit dated and may not capture newer business terminology.
 - Business Categorization: Another item here is to classify the businesses identified into distinct types of businesses like banks and grocery stores using both keyword assignment as well as industry classifiers such as SIC, NAICS and NACE codes.
 - Business Contact Data: Start to scrape anything resembling an e-mail, phone or address on each web page along with business name.